-Peachside Limited v Lee & Anor [2024] EWHC 921 (TCC) is a rare example of both provisions of section 18(1) of the Landlord and Tenant Act 1927 coming under judicial examination, with the key question being whether the redevelopment of a property was inevitable.
+Peachside Limited v Lee & Keung [2024] EWHC 921 (TCC) is a rare example of both provisions of section 18(1) of the Landlord and Tenant Act 1927 coming under judicial examination, with the key question being whether the redevelopment of a property was inevitable.

 The former tenants had operated a restaurant in the Chinatown area of Manchester.
 The lower floors of the property were occupied by bookmaker Betfred.